1736 words | 9 minute read

 I am going to teach you how to reframe the call, from the get-go, to ensure that you don’t deal with any evasive excuses.

-Re-Frame The Call From The Very Beginning To Avoid Excuses
+How To Frame The Call From The Beginning To Avoid Excuses

 Do you see what I’ve done here?
 I’ve reframed the entire conversation and shifted the way it is going to play out.
 I’ve made it very difficult for my prospect to say ‘No’ to me, but I’ve also taken the pressure away from them by letting them know that it’s perfectly fine to say ‘No’.
 By reframing the conversation at the beginning, I’ve made it so that at the end of our conversation, they can’t use that easy excuse of requesting time to think it over.